firefly-oss/lib-transactional-engine/README.md

 It is designed to be simple, explicit and suitable for orchestrating cross-service operations in OpenCore Banking domains (payments, account operations, order flows, etc.).

+### Mission and value-added
+Our mission is to make cross-service transactions reliable and understandable without heavy infrastructure.
+This engine provides:
+- Lightweight orchestration in-process: no state store or queue required for basic flows.
+- Clarity by design: steps and compensations are explicit, with a validated DAG at startup.
+- Operational safety: per-step retries, backoff, timeouts, and per-run idempotency.
+- First-class observability: lifecycle events and optional tracing/metrics integrations.
+- Productive developer experience: a typed StepInputs DSL, a typed SagaResult, and parameter injection to minimize boilerplate.

+When to pick this engine
+- You need to orchestrate 2–10 external calls with clear dependencies and compensations.
+- You want explicit control and transparent failure/compensation behavior.
+- You prefer a simple library over a distributed workflow engine for these use cases.

+When not to pick it
+- You need durable, long-running workflows with external persistence and restarts.
+- You require exactly-once guarantees across services.
+- You need choreography/event-driven coordination instead of orchestration.

 ## The Saga pattern in 5 minutes
 Sagas are a pattern for achieving reliable outcomes across multiple services without using distributed ACID transactions.
 Each service performs a local transaction and publishes an event or returns a result.
 If something fails mid‑way, previously completed transactions are compensated by executing explicitly defined inverse operations.